Configuration Parameters

 {domain list}

-Two values in one string:
+Two values per string:

 [LinuxFirewall]